School Meals (including FSM)

-We offer a two course, nutritionally balanced meal for £2.20, which represents excellent value for money.
+We offer a two course, nutritionally balanced meal for £2.30, which represents excellent value for money.
 We offer 3 choices each day including a vegetarian option.
-We can cater for special dietary requirements, and offer a seasonal salad bar, fresh baked bread and a choice of desserts including cheese and biscuits, yogurt or fruit.
+We can cater for special dietary requirements, and offer a seasonal salad bar, fresh baked bread and a choice of desserts including cheese and biscuits, yoghurt or fruit.
 Menus are offered on a three week cycle.

 You will find the current menu here.
 Please note that it is subject to change.